automationbroker/apb/docs/developers.md

 ```
 Note: `oc whoami -t` should return a token and the logged in user must have permissions that are documented [here](apb_cli.md#access-permissions)

-* Step 4: Verify new Service Bundle exists in the Automation Broker
+* Step 4: Verify new APB exists in the Automation Broker

 This is normally the functionality of `apb list`.
 If you do not have access to use `apb list`, you can use the route gathered from step 3 and do:
 ```